SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 The reset button is designed to support all functionalities.
 If a user-specified button (SW0) is defined in firmware, it will be utilized instead.

-If a button is unavailable, tweezers can be used to short the pins for the initial tracker setup.
-Tweezers should not be used to emulate button functions.
+If a button is unavailable, tweezers or a bent paperclip may be used to short the RST and GND pins for the initial tracker setup.
+Manually shorting the pins outside of initial setup is not recommended.

 ### 🕹️ Switches